mbornet-hl/zendiff/README.md

 # zendiff
 Tool that displays differences between objects.

+It may be used to find inconsistencies between configurations or between servers, and to detect changes between states, for example before and after a package installation, before and after a program execution, or to detect files corruption or meta-data modifications.

 This tool, in its distributed version, has been created in 2009.
 It can produce a list of differences between :
 - filesystems,